wso2-attic/product-integration-server/README.md

 ## Start with samples

 1) Sample integrations can be found at [CARBON_HOME]/samples/integration-flows directory.
-Select the passthrough.ballerina file and copy that to [CARBON_HOME]/deployment/integration-flows directory.
+Select the passthrough.iflow file and copy that to [CARBON_HOME]/deployment/integration-flows directory.

 ```sh
 @Path("/stockquote")